|

 "You are so innocent, Legolas!
 What did you say?"

-"I said, very coldly, 'Then they will need to find their
+"I said, very coldly, 'Then they will each need to find

-own Shieldmaidens, my lord, for I intend to keep my wife to myself.'"
+their own Shieldmaiden, my lord, for I intend to keep my wife

 Eowyn snuggled against his chest.
 "How do you suppose the